 At its heart, a line integral of a vector field calculates the integral of a vector field along a curve.
 Imagine a particle moving along a path through a force field; the line integral quantifies the work done by the force field on the particle.
 This concept has broad applications in physics and engineering, from calculating the work done by a magnetic field on a moving charge to determining the circulation of a fluid around a closed loop.

 Mathematically, a vector field F assigns a vector to each point in space.
-A curve C, often parameterized by a function r(t), traces a path through this space.
-The line integral of F along C measures the component of F that is tangent to C at each point, integrated over the length of C. This is expressed as:
+Worth adding: a curve C, often parameterized by a function r(t), traces a path through this space.
+The line integral of F along C measures the component of F that is tangent to C at each point, integrated over the length of C.

 ∫C F ⋅ dr